quicwg/base-drafts/draft-ietf-quic-transport.md

 creation of a stateless reset oracle; see {{reset-oracle}}.

-## Required Operations on Connections
+## Operations on Connections

-There are certain operations that an application MUST be able to perform when interacting with the QUIC transport.
-This document does not specify an API, but any implementation of this version of QUIC MUST expose the ability to perform the operations described in this section on a QUIC connection.
+This document does not define an API for QUIC, but instead defines a set of functions for QUIC connections that application protocols can rely upon.
+An application protocol can assume that an implementation of QUIC provides an interface that includes the operations described in this section.
+An implementation designed for use with a specific application protocol might provide those operations that are used by that protocol.

-When implementing the client role, applications need to be able to:
+When implementing the client role, an application protocol can:

 - open a connection, which begins the exchange described in {{handshake}};
 - enable Early Data when available; and
 - be informed when Early Data has been accepted or rejected by a server.

-When implementing the server role, applications need to be able to:
+When implementing the server role, an application protocol can:

 - listen for incoming connections, which prepares for the exchange described in
   {{handshake}};